-This thought-provoking and evocative book is an essential guide to students studying Shakespeare and Renaissance Literature, gender studies, and queer literary theory.
+This thought-provoking and evocative book is an essential guide for students studying Shakespeare and Renaissance literature, gender studies, and queer literary theory.

 Introduction 1.
 Cymbeline 2.
 King John 3.
 Macbeth 4 The Rape of Lucrece 5.
 The Sonnets 6.
 Venus and Adonis Coda

 Stephen Guy-Bray is Professor of English at the University of British Columbia, Canada.